-Do you know which method of foreign cash exchange is best for you?
+Do you know which method of foreign currency exchange at Leeds is best for you?
 With lots of options available, it can seem very confusing to know which one to go for.
-Below we will discuss the pros and cons of some of the most popular methods.
+Below we will discuss the pros and cons of some of the most popular travel money methods.

 The method you use will depend on the time of year you choose to go away.
 Exchange rates also fluctuate on a daily basis, so a deal you will get one day may not always be available a week or so later.

 Did you realise that purchasing your currency at the airport can often be the most expensive option?
 That's if you choose to buy it when you arrive of course; if you're on the ball and order it online prior to your trip, you can get a better rate and still collect it from one of the outlets.

 Probably the most convenient method on the market now are pre-loaded currency cards like the Travelex Money Card.
 The cards are essentially like a debit card on which you load with the currency and amount you intend to spend before you go.

 As well as saving you from taking wads of cash away, they are the perfect way to better manage your money - you only spend what you have loaded on there.
 This is one of the reasons that parents opt to use these cards for the children's holiday spending!